CaixdLab/CL4CaPro/README.md

 ### Validation with CPTAC-3 & DKFZ datasets
-As described in the paper, we used CPTAC-3 lung cancer data and DKFZ prostate cancer data to validate the classifiers and Cox models trained with TCGA lUAD, LUSC, and PRAD ata.
-The results in Figure 5 in the paper can be replicated as follows.
+As described in the paper, we used CPTAC-3 lung cancer data and DKFZ prostate cancer data to validate the classifiers and Cox models trained with TCGA lUAD, LUSC, and PRAD data.
+The validation results in Figure 5 of the paper can be replicated as follows.

 #### Preprocess the original CPTAC-3 and DKFZ datasets